The Course

 For your safety, take fluids, fuel, and amenities only at official stations.

-• Maurten Gels will be available at Gel Depots at miles 12 and 18 to help fuel you.
-Signage on the course will indicate the gel zones and flavors.
-Available flavors on the course will be Gel 100 and Caf 100.
+- Maurten Gels will be available at Gel Depots at miles 12 and 18 to help fuel you.
+Signage on the course will indicate the gel zones.
+Available gels on the course will be Maurten Gel 100 (non-caffeinated in black packaging) and Maurten Gel 100 Caf 100 (caffeinated in white packaging).

 Toilets